Smolich404/OplineSoftware/README.md

 ### PRO

-The PRO version is for people who do not use tiles and only the default Microsoft Store application, and an add-on to Disable / Enable Defender, Services and Windows Update.
+The PRO version is for people who do not use tiles and only the default Microsoft Store application, the Anti-Tracking add-on and to Disable / Enable Defender, Services and Windows Update.

-Wersja PRO jest dla osób którzy nie używają kafelek oraz i tylko wyłącznie domyślną aplikacje Microsoft Store, i dodatek do Wyłączenia / Włączania Defendera, Usług oraz Windows Update.
+Wersja PRO jest dla osób którzy nie używają kafelek oraz i tylko wyłącznie domyślną aplikacje Microsoft Store, dodatek Anti-Tracking i do Wyłączenia / Włączania Defendera, Usług oraz Windows Update.

 ### Instruction | Instrukcja